Hans Munch-Petersen: Career

 From 1918 until 1922, Munch-Petersen was also chairman of the board of rent cases for Copenhagen and Frederiksberg.
-He also served on several government commissions including the universitets komimissionen from 1912 and the commission for the reform of the military justice.
+He also served on several government commissions including the universitets komimissionen from 1912 and the commission for the reform of military justice.

 Influenced by reforms in Austria, Munch-Petersen advocated in his publications for legal reform in Denmark.
 Although not politically active, he wanted to transform the laws in a socialist spirit as described in his books.
 His social interests have also influenced his role as an arbitration judge in disputes between workers and employers.